Carl Carlson Rides Again

 "Carl Carlson Rides Again" is the fourteenth episode of the thirty-fourth season of the American animated television series The Simpsons, and the 742nd episode overall.
 It aired in the United States on Fox on February 26, 2023.
 The episode was directed by Mike Frank Polcino and written by Loni Steele Sosthand.

 In this episode, Carl learns the origins of his belt buckle after trading it for clothes for a date.
 The episode received positive reviews.

-It is the first and only episode in which Lisa Simpson is absent.
+It is the first and only episode until now in which Lisa Simpson is absent, also making it the third episode in which she doesn't have any lines; the first two were "Chief of Hearts" and "Moho House".

 Plot

 When Ned Flanders breaks his arm, Marge organizes the townsfolk to cook food for him.
 Homer has an idea to pretend to be hurt, so people will cook for him and his friends.
 Carl decides to end his participation in the scheme to lose weight for the bowling season.
 After he gets into shape, he wears a belt with a buckle depicting a bull rider to hold up his pants.
 While bowling, he meets a woman named Naima.
 They decide to meet again for a date at her restaurant.

 Carl goes to get a haircut but has trouble choosing a style.
 The people at the barbershop tease his belt buckle.
 At the clothing store, he trades the belt buckle for clothes for his date.
 On the date, Naima asks about Carl’s background, and he makes things up to impress Naima.
 She realizes that he is lying and tells him to find out who he is.
 At Moe's, Carl says that the belt buckle was the only item he had from his parents.
 The others become uncomfortable when discussing Carl’s background, so he leaves.

 Homer and Carl decide to retrieve the belt buckle.
 They learn it has been sold to the Rich Texan, who sold it to Henry Louis Gates Jr. Dr. Gates researches Carl’s background, and he learns that Carl descends from a slave who became a cowboy, and his father was a bull rider who won the belt buckle as a prize.

 Carl decided to ride a bull and invites his friends and Naima to watch.
 Although he only lasts a few seconds, Naima is happy that Carl found out about his background.
 She donates blood to him as he is sent to the hospital for his bull riding injuries.